Parrot90/Parrot90/README.md

 # 🦜Parrot90...
 ***Coding Craftsman (Developer / Creator / Designer )***

+I'm an indie AI developer and Tech Enthusiastic on Artifical Inteligence and Machine Learning and tires to build my version of the digital world one step ahead than future .
+All coding projects are built from the ground up, from planning and designing all the way to manipulating or recreating or replicating in diffrent approach which deals with real-life problems with code.
+All the projects is built in the same way from ideation,planningand execution, all the way upto the way to finalizing the content with artistic touches.

 <!--
 **Parrot90/Parrot90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.